 Welcome to the Alpha Chapter web site of Mu Beta Psi, a National Honorary Musical Fraternity!

-One of the nation's oldest music Fraternities, Mu Beta Psi has been dedicated to music service, excellence, and fellowship for over 80 years.
+One of the nation's oldest music Fraternities, Mu Beta Psi has been dedicated to music service, excellence, and fellowship for 90 years.
 Because we do not require our members to be music majors, Mu Beta Psi's Alpha Chapter provides an opportunity for all music lovers to serve NC State's campus and the surrounding community.

 Visit our Facebook page!